 V- Benefits of OKRs

 There are many reasons to use the OKR methodology.
-Firstly, you can’t even ignore it, A serious business must set goals unless you don’t know where you’re going and using OKRs offers lots of important benefits.
+First, you can’t ignore it, A serious business must set goals unless you don’t know where you’re going and using OKRs offers lots of important benefits.

 1- They contribute to the success of world-class companies